 Phuket Water World

 Phuket Water World consists of a landscape of swimming pools that meander through the whole resort, all connected to each other.
 It is a great venture for families with children as they can play in the pools with the newest attractions available.
 The Water World is a safe environment and assures a great day in the resort.
 Guests can also enjoy a good meal and drinks at various places around the pools.
 Following the same quality and brand essence as our other Water World’s, the rooms provide the perfect combination of fresh design and smart solutions.
 The interior is inspired by the ocean, making it a crisp, light and welcoming atmosphere.
 The family resort is within easy reach of a wealth of the island's culture with local markets, bustling beach clubs, beautiful nature and white sand beaches.
 New Nordic Water World is EIA approved.
-A safe and secure investment option for the smarter investor!

 THE SALES OFFICE AND OTHER